imanpalsingh/KNNClassifier/README.md

 # KNNCLassifier
-Implementation of Machine Learning Algorithm in C++
+<b>K Nearest Neighber Classifier <b>

+The code is a from scratch implementation of KNN in C++ programing language.The Algorithm is distributed in a object oriented system.